maqboolahmadzia/locatorsDemo-Cypress/README.md

 # Cypress Locators Example

 A comprehensive example showcasing the use of Cypress locators for automated web testing.
-Learn how to select and interact with elements using different locator techniques.
+Expressing how to select and interact with elements using different locator techniques.

 ## Table of Contents